Landoll35/final_project/README.md

 # Worldwide Energy Production and Consumption

 ## Purpose
-The goal of this project is to show the switch to renewable energy by country and region over a 40 year period.
+The goal of this project was to investigate a correlation between GDP and an uptick in renewable energy production.
+To do this, we used a linear regression model to chart renewable energy consumption in quadrillion BTUs, against GDPs converted to the US Dollar.
+Our data on energy consumption was procured from the U.S. Energy Administration website, and our GDP info came from The World Bank's open data resource.

 ## Questions to answer
-How does GDP growth affect adoption of alternative energies?
+How does GDP growth affect adoption/proliferation of alternative energies?

 How has energy consumption changed over time, and where are consumption trends headed?